Dola-Shuvi/SteganoPNG/Readme.md

 Building
 -----

+First clone this repo with `git clone --recurse-submodules`.

 Building on unix systems is greatly simplified by using a Makefile.
 Simply run `make` inside the project folder.
 Building on unix requires the C++ compiler `g++` version 8 to be installed.

 Building on windows is as simple as cloning the repository into Visual Studio 2019 and building the **Release** or **Debug** configuration.

-The **Release-CryptoPP** and **Debug-CryptoPP** configurations on Windows contain encryption features and are disabled by default.
-If you wish to enable them comment out `#define NOCRYPTOPP` in [SteganoPNG.h](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.h) and [SteganoPNG.cpp](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.cpp) .
+The **Release-Zopfli** and **Debug-Zopfli** configurations on Windows contain stronger compression provided by Zopfli but are slightly slower and are disabled by default.
+To use them you should compile the zopfli submodule that was cloned.
+You will need to build a Zopfli library and place it in the `zopfli` directory.
-You will need to extract a Crypto++ release in the Crypto++ folder and place the built **cryptlib.lib** in that folder as well.

-On Unix comment out `#define NOCRYPTOPP` in [SteganoPNG.h](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.h) and [SteganoPNG.cpp](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.cpp) .
-Build and install Crypto++ from source.
-Then simply run `make` .
+If you wish to enable them on unix please uncomment `#define USEZOPFLI` in [SteganoPNG.cpp](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.cpp).
+The library is required in the same directory as on Windows.

  For information on how to use the feature please run `SteganoPNG -h` .